 Evidence-Based Practice

-For students with autism spectrum disorder (ASD), the research literature is clear about the importance of using evidence-based practices and professional judgment to systematically address learning and behavior support needs, while also respecting the strengths and preferences of the individual and the family.
+For students with autism, the research literature is clear about the importance of using evidence-based practices and professional judgment to systematically address learning and behavior support needs, while also respecting the strengths and preferences of the individual and the family.
 Collecting and evaluating student data assures that interventions are effective in helping students to develop social, behavioral, adaptive, and academic skills.
-If schools are going to meet the complex needs of students with ASD and improve long-term outcomes, it is necessary to follow an evidence-based decision-making model that incorporates all of these components.
+If schools are going to meet the complex needs of autistic students and improve long-term outcomes, it is necessary to follow an evidence-based decision-making model that incorporates all of these components.
 View the START Evidence-Based Practice Handout.

 Evidence-Based Practice logo